tcameronwaller/metabonet/README.md

 analysis in metabolic networks.
 In its current state, [MetaboNet][1] requires specific data file formats and expects to curate and integrate five studies at a time.
-Moreover, [MetaboNet][1] makes some assumptions about experimental groups and samples pairs that are specific to the five demonstration studies.
+Moreover, [MetaboNet][1] makes some assumptions about experimental groups and sample pairs that are specific to the five demonstration studies.
 It would be possible to adapt [MetaboNet][1] to integrate new metabolomic measurements with metabolic networks; however, this adaptation would require changes to the Python code.
 A future version might make this functionality more